PI18C-Zvejyba-Web-Services-Team/Zvejyba/README.md

 ### NOTICE

 Dear, @Developers and @Users
-This Program is still work in progress, so feel free to point out any mistakes and give your Advices.
+This Program is still work in progress, so feel free to point out any mistakes and give your Advice.